SECRET-GUEST/tiny-scripts/python/Lists/randoNamer/README.md

 3. Run the script.
 You will see a GUI with multiple buttons.

-4. Use the 'Open file .txt' button to open a text file which contains the list of new names.
+4. Drag'n'Drop txt files or use the 'Open file .txt' button to open a text file which contains the list of new names.

 5. Use the 'Delete clones' button to remove duplicates from the names list.